awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Managing.md

 ## Using the AWS Management Console<a name="WhatIs.Managing.Means.CON"></a>

 The AWS Management Console is the easiest way to manage Amazon ElastiCache\.
 The console lets you create cache clusters, add and remove cache nodes, and perform other administrative tasks without having to write any code\.
-The console also provides cache node performance graphs from CloudWatch, showing cache engine activity, memory and CPU utilization, as well as other metrics\.
+The console also provides cache node performance graphs from CloudWatch\.
+These show cache engine activity, memory and CPU utilization, and other metrics\.
 For more information, see specific topics in this *User Guide*\.

 ## Using the AWS CLI<a name="WhatIs.Managing.Means.CLI"></a>